fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

       - The Wallet Instance MUST check the correspondence with the ``state`` parameter value in the Request Object.
 It is defined as in the :ref:`Table of the JWT Request parameters <table_jwt_request>`.
       - [:rfc:`6749#section-4.1.2`].
     * - **iss**
-      - Unique identifier of the PID/(Q)EAA Issuer who created the Authentication Response.
+      - Unique identifier of the Credential Issuer who created the Authentication Response.
 The Wallet Instance MUST validate this parameter.
       - [:rfc:`9207`], [:rfc:`7519`, Section 4.1.1.].

 If any errors occur during the Authorization Request, the Authorization Server MUST return an error response as defined in :rfc:`6749#section-4.1.2.1`.